viratbhoomi/djecommerce-project/README.md

 3. Configure your .env variables
 4. Rename your project with `python manage.py rename <yourprojectname> <newprojectname>`

-This project includes:

-1. Settings modules for deploying with Azure
-2. Django commands for renaming your project and creating a superuser
+This project include Django commands for renaming your project and creating a superuser
-3. A cli tool for setting environment variables for deployment